Getting Started with Script Blocks

 3

-Once you click on the clock, it will pop-up on your screen.
+Once you click on the block, it will pop-up on your screen.
 You can then edit it accordingly, including updating the language, adding notes, etc.

 4